 Friendly in Moscow

 *All ITV regions showed highlights at 10:15-11:15pm (twelve days before the 'Prevention of Nuclear War Agreement' was signed in Washington).
-Dickie Davies introduced the coverage with Jack Charlton and Pat Crerand on the panel.
+Dickie Davies introduced the coverage with Jack Charlton and Gordon Banks on the panel.
 Curiously, separate British producers are credited for London & Moscow in the TVTimes.
 England made use of three subs in a match for the first time in very hot conditions having dominated the match.
-Martin Chivers' curling chip put England ahead on 10, Mick Channon then hit the inside of the post on 36.
+Martin Chivers' close-range chip put England ahead on 10, Mick Channon then hit the inside of the post on 36.
 Two successive corners on 55 led to a Murtaz Khurtsilava own goal to make it 2-0, but the home side came back strongly in the last half-hour, Vladimir Muntian pulled one back from the penalty spot on 66 after Peter Storey had tripped Olshamski in the box.
 On 81 the Lenin Stadium erupted at the sight of what they believed to be an equaliser but Koslov's finish was ruled out for offside.

 Thu 14/Jun/1973 Italy 2 (Anastasi,

 *ITV broadcast highlights at 10:30-11:30pm with Dickie Davies presenting and Jack Charlton and Pat Crerand on the panel.
 Bobby Moore's 107th cap beat Bobby Charlton's world record set three years earlier, but Italy recorded their first ever victory against England with goals from Pietro Anastasi (shooting through Bobby Moore's legs) on 32 and a clearly offside Fabio Capello on 52.
 England had begun the match well before the sucker punch, Italy almost went 3-0 up when a Rivera free-kick hit the junction of the upright.

 Fri 22/Jun/1973 Switzerland